-RM-2.1.15 A licensee must nominate a relevant approved person within the licensee to handle the responsibility of the day-to-day relationship with the outsourcing provider and to ensure that relevant risks are addressed.
-The CBB should be informed of the designated individual as part of the request for prior approval required under Rule RM-2.1.7.
+A licensee must nominate a relevant approved person within the licensee to handle the responsibility of the day-to-day relationship with the outsourcing provider and to ensure that relevant risks are addressed.
+The CBB should be informed of the designated individual as part of the written prior approval required under Rule RM-7.1.6.
 Any subsequent replacement of such person must also be notified to the CBB.

-All material outsourcing arrangements by licensees must be the subject of a legally enforceable contract.
-Where the outsourcing provider interacts directly with a licensee's customers, the contract must - where relevant - reflect the licensee's own standards regarding customer care.
-Once an outsourcing agreement has been entered into, licensees must regularly review the suitability of the outsourcing provider and the ongoing impact of the agreement on their risk profile and systems and controls framework.
+All material outsourcing arrangements by an investment firm licensee must be the subject of a legally enforceable contract.
+Where the outsourcing provider interacts directly with a licensee's customers, the contract must - where relevant - reflect the licensee's own standards regarding client care.
+Once an outsourcing agreement has been entered into, licensees must regularly review the suitability of the outsourcing provider, and the on-going impact of the agreement on their risk profile and systems and controls framework.

-RM-2.2 Outsourcing Agreement
+RM-7.2 Outsourcing Agreement

-RM-2.2.1 The activities to be outsourced and respective contractual liabilities and obligations of the outsourcing provider and licensee must be clearly specified in an outsourcing agreement.
-This agreement must - amongst other things - address the issues identified below in this Section.
+The activities to be outsourced and respective contractual liabilities and obligations of the outsourcing provider and licensee must be clearly specified in an outsourcing agreement.
+This agreement must amongst other things - address the issues identified below in this Section.

-Control Over Outsourced Activities
+Control over Outsourced Activities

-- RM-2.2.2 The Board and management of licensees are held ultimately responsible by the CBB for the adequacy of systems and controls in outsourced activities.
-Licensees must therefore ensure they have adequate mechanisms for monitoring the performance of, and managing the relationship with, the outsourcing provider. - RM-2.2.3 Clear reporting and escalation mechanisms must be specified in the agreement.
+The Board and management of licensees are held ultimately responsible by the CBB for the adequacy of systems and controls in outsourced activities.
+Investment firm licensees must therefore ensure they have adequate mechanisms for monitoring the performance of, and managing the relationship with, the outsourcing provider.

+RM-7.2.3 Clear reporting and escalation mechanisms must be specified in the agreement.